 The passage does not say that in order to be noble you have to be a mother.
 The woman described is a mother.
 That is it.
 No necessity to add anything more.

 Her children are mentioned for the first time right at the end.
 I find this interesting.
 How many of us, if we had to describe our lives, would start with our children because they are our priority.
 Now I am not for one minute suggesting that our role as mothers is not important and we can all go running around neglecting our kids.
 But this woman was not defined by them.
 She was not a helicopter parent.
 She was her own person, with her own money which she used to buy nice clothes for herself.
 No guilt.
 And her children called her blessed.
 There is no mention that they grew up with issues because they had a working mother who thought about herself.

 It was important that she saw to it they were well taken care of in her absence.
 They wanted for nothing.
 How many women are today frazzled because they are running around pandering to the demands of their kids.
 They never have time for themselves or to do the things that give them pleasure.
 How many feel guilty because they always feel that they are never doing enough?
-Might I mention again, that this is not describing the mom’s who stay at home to raise their children and thrive in every aspect.
-This is specifically, a mom and wife who is a career woman.
+Might I mention again, that this is not describing the mothers who stay at home to raise their children and thrive in every aspect?
+This is specifically, a mother and wife, who is also a career woman.